jirka-m97/plant-phenotyping-pipeline/3D-NDVI_pipeline/README_3D-NDVI.md

 are accumulated across all cameras and divided by the number of cameras that saw the vertex.
 The NDVI of a face is then the plain mean of its three vertices.

----

-## Things to watch out for

-- **`rename.m` renames in place** (`movefile`).
-Pick an offset larger than the highest number in the target set, otherwise files get overwritten.
-The operation cannot be undone.
-- **The projection ignores visibility** — occlusion is not tested, so a vertex on the far side of a leaf can pick up NDVI from a pixel that in reality belongs to something else.
-Averaging over many cameras smooths most of this out, but in a dense canopy it remains a limitation of the method.
-- **Background thresholding** (`ndvi_threshold`) removes faces, not vertices —
-  the exported OBJ therefore still contains isolated, unreferenced vertices.
-- **The OBJ loader grows arrays row by row** (`vertices(end+1,:)`), which is slow for large meshes.
-Above roughly 1 M vertices, `readSurfaceMesh` is worth using instead.
-- **`imrect` is deprecated.** Newer MATLAB releases offer `drawrectangle`; it has been kept here for compatibility with the established workflow.
-- **Bias/dark/flat masters** are selected by the `RGB` / `NIR` substring in the file name, so the calibration frames must be named consistently.